Azure/template-building-blocks/templates/buildingBlocks/multi-vm-n-nic-m-storage/README.md

 # multi-vm-n-nic-m-storage

-The multi-vm-n-nic-m-storage template building block deploys [virtual machines (VMs)](https://docs.microsoft.com/azure/virtual-machines/) to an [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/).
+The multi-vm-n-nic-m-storage template building block deploys [virtual machines (VMs)](https://docs.microsoft.com/azure/virtual-machines/) to an existing [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/).

-If you don't have a VNet set up, you can use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/tree/master/scenarios/vnet-n-subnet) building block to create one.
+If you don't have a VNet deployed, use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/tree/master/scenarios/vnet-n-subnet) building block to create one.

 In addition to defining the OS and Storage configuration of newly created VMs, this block allows you to create multiple [network interfaces (NICs)](https://docs.microsoft.com/azure/virtual-network/resource-groups-networking#nic) and configure [VM extensions](https://docs.microsoft.com/azure/virtual-machines/windows/extensions-features) for your VMs.
 It also allows you to create a new availability set for you machines, or use an existing one.

 ## Parameters

 This building block includes three parameters: **virtualMachinesSettings**, **virtualNetworkSettings**, and **buildingBlockSettings**.

 ### virtualMachinesSettings